BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_3_Using_CSV_in_Scripts.md

 * The 23rd bit is used to positively signal if the lock refers to a time rather than a blockheight.
 * The 32nd bit is used to positively signal if relative timelocks are deactivated.

-If you want to create a block-based relative timelock, the construction is still quite easy: you set `nSequence` to a value between 1 and 0xffff (65535).
+With that said, the construction of a block-based relative timelock is still quite easy, because the two flagged bits are set to `0`, so you just set `nSequence` to a value between 1 and 0xffff (65535).
 The new transaction can be mined that number of blocks after the associated UTXO was mined.

 ### Create a CSV Relative Time